-Referral to outside agency, social probation, out- of-school suspension (5 days), Superintendent/Board of Education hearing (possible suspension: 5 days plus), alternative educational program.
+In-school suspension, referral to outside agency, social probation, out- of-school suspension (5 days), Superintendent/Board of Education hearing (possible suspension: 5 days plus), alternative educational program.

 A student may be referred to the Superintendent of Schools for any off-campus conduct that is considered dangerous to the safety and well-being of the students or staff of the Cornwall Elementary Schools.
 Such action may result in an alternative educational program.